 - Gym facility supervisors and owners

-The influence, trust, and authority that is often bestowed upon the abuser due to their official capacity only heighten the complexity of the issue—and a victim’s potential reluctance to report the abuse.
+The influence, trust, and authority that is often bestowed upon the abuser due to their official capacity only heightens the complexity of the issue—and a victim’s potential reluctance to report the abuse.
 Further compounding the pervasiveness of the problem is the fact that parents, at least initially, also assign the same attributes to the abuser.

 Slater Slater Schulman LLP is dedicated to the confidential representation of individuals sexually abused children while participating in sports-related activities.
 If you or someone you love has suffered this form of abuse and wishes to file a claim, please contact Slater Slater Schulman LLP for a free, confidential consultation by filling out the form on this page or by calling our office at (800) 251-6990.